 CAUTION: If the Battery's charge level falls to 0%, you must plug it in.
-If you leave it unplugged for an extended period, it may not be possible to charge or use Model S without jump starting or replacing the 12V battery.
+If you leave it unplugged for an extended period, it may not be possible to charge or use Model S without jump starting or replacing the 12V Battery (see #unique_411 on page for instructions on how to jump start the battery).
 Leaving Model S unplugged for an extended period can also result in permanent Battery damage.
-If you are unable to charge Model S, contact Tesla immediately.
+If you are unable to charge Model S after attempting to jump start the 12V Battery, contact Tesla immediately.